Pudellos/Computational-Physics-TU-Delft-Project-2/journal.md

 Future improvements:
 The polymer so far can trap itself if no vacant lattice points are available for growth.
 This problem will be dealt with at a later point.
 At a later point we will also extract physicsal quantities from our simulation, particularly track the length of the polymers and use it to calculate radius of gyration.
+(Code for tracking length of grown polymers is included already)

 (due before 21 April)